What Makes the Price of Roof Cleaning Go Up?

 Not all roof tiles clean the same way.

-Flat tiles are generally easier and quicker to clean, as equipment can move smoothly across the surface and a larger area can be covered in the same time compared with say a very curved tile.
+Flat tiles are generally easier and quicker to clean, as equipment can move smoothly across the surface and a larger area can be covered in the same time compared with a very profiled interlocking tile.

 Profiled or shaped tiles require a slower, more controlled approach.
 These roofs often need a specialist rotating nozzle known as a turbo nozzle.
 (Quite a powerful name I know).